deanagan/crud-stacks/react-frontend/Notes.md

 ## Running to connect to backend

-Once upon a time I stumbled upon Scott Hanselman's old post: https://www.hanselman.com/blog/developing-locally-with-aspnet-core-under-https-ssl-and-selfsigned-certs
+At some point in development, I was disabling cert errors when I launch the browser.
+But then I stumbled upon Scott Hanselman's old post: https://www.hanselman.com/blog/developing-locally-with-aspnet-core-under-https-ssl-and-selfsigned-certs

 This made me run the command: dotnet dev-certs https --trust